-Nothing makes a person feel more helpless and out of control than a devastating, unrecoverable computer crash.
-Just like that your precious photos, documents, and information are inaccessible, and potentially gone forever.
+(ModernSurvival.org) – Few circumstances make a person feel more helpless and out of control than a devastating, unrecoverable computer crash.
+Just like that, precious photos, documents, and information are inaccessible and potentially gone forever.

 Don’t panic — and don’t assume all is lost.
-There are options to help you recover your information, or at least restore your computer’s functionality.
+There are options to help you recover your information or restore your computer’s functionality.

 Data is stored on the hard drive within your computer.
-If it fails, recovering your information can be difficult, expensive or even downright impossible.
+If it fails, recovering your information can be difficult, expensive, or even downright impossible.
 This is especially true if the real problem is a mechanical failure within the drive itself.
-But the chances of a drive failure are relatively low compared to problems with your software, video card, RAM, motherboard or CPU.
+But the chances of a drive failure are relatively low compared to issues with your software, video card, RAM, motherboard, or CPU.

 This is an important distinction.
-Only issues directly affecting the hard drive, such as mechanical failures, have the ability to render data truly unrecoverable.
+Only issues directly affecting the hard drive, such as mechanical failures, can render data unrecoverable.
 When you have a problem with another part or a piece of software, your hardware still retains all of your information — even if it stays powered off for months or years.